Cyrus Washington: Muaythai

-On 21 December 2019, Washington faced Thai Fight Champion Tengnueng Sitjaesairoong and lost by on points.
+On 21 December 2019, Washington faced Thai Fight Champion Tengnueng Sitjaesairoong and lost by decision on points.

 As of 2013, Washington was ranked #5 Middleweight in the world by Muaythai Authority.

 Enfusion

 In 2010, Washington participate in the first Enfusion Reality TV show called Test of the Champions, a professional kickboxing show produced by It's Showtime in the Koh Samui, Thailand.

 WBC Title

 On 22 October 2011, Washington faced Stephen Richards at Bangkok Fight Night 11 in Atlanta, Georgia with the WBC Muay Thai National Super Middleweight title on the line.
 The fight was declared a majority draw and no one walked away with the title.

 On 7 September 2013, Washington faced Marcus Fisher the Warriors Cup XVIII event in New Jersey, USA for the WBC Middleweight National Title.
 Washington was declared the winner by unanimous decision and claimed the WBC Super Middleweight US National Title.

 On 14 June 2014, Washington faced Brett Hlavacek and lost the title via unanimous Decision.